fordsfords/tgen/README.md

 # Sending Messages

 Sending messages is the basic function of a traffic generator.
-The um_tgen tool has two instructions:
+The tgen module has two instructions:
 * sendt - send messages for a specified period of time.
 * sendc - send a specific number of messages.